The first two chapters provide a basic understanding of the Sensitivity Analysis tool.

 Sensitivity Analysis in the ribbon bar Analyses.

-switch to the tab Results to see a tabular overview of all calculated sensitivites.
+- switch to the tab Results to see a tabular overview of all calculated sensitivities.

 Select an output and a PK Parameter for that output.
 (Normalized PK parameters are not displayed, because they have the same sensitivity as the corresponding non normalized PK parameters.)